mHealth-Research-Group/paaws-benchmarking/README.md

 }
 ```

-Our paper is available as a [pdf](https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/results/paper.pdf) or from the <a href="https://doi.org/10.1145/3770639" target="_blank">ACM Digital library </a>.
+Our paper is available as a <a href="https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/results/paper.pdf" target="_blank">PDF</a> or from the <a href="https://doi.org/10.1145/3770639" target="_blank">ACM Digital library</a>.

 ## More Info on PAAWS